dobosipeter/ail-homework/README.md

 Additional guidance I've received:
 Don't just prompt a model, then simply pass its output into another model.
 Do some form of transformation on it first.
 The submission should implement some more complex functionality.
 Utilizing multiple modalities is also encouraged.

-I will have to present my results, which can be just running and explaining the code, or a presentation and a recording.
-(Recommended in the case of longer runtimes.)
+I will have to present my results, which can be just running and explaining the code, or a presentation accompanied by a recording. (_Recommended in the case of longer runtimes._)
 I will have to transfer useful knowledge and call out the pitfalls I've encountered.

 ## My idea

-My idea is to implement a Video Content Analysis solution.
+My idea is to implement a __Video Content Analysis__ solution.

+### Motivation
+As part of my course, I often review recorded lesson of various classes.
+However they often don't utilize the built in transcription features, which I've found to be surprisingly useful, when attempting to quickly skim through a lesson in order to find information on a specific topic.
+Additionally, the efficency of information retrieval, learning could potentially be increased by utilizing a Large Language Model at the end of this pipeline to help with answering questions about the topic.
-The outline of which is described as follows:
+The outline of my solution is described as follows:

 1. Take a video file as input, transcribe it utilizing a model, resulting in a timestamped transcript.
 2. Take the transcript, chunk/segment it into 'logical chapters' based on the topic changes in the content.